jgomo3/nebrios_docs/source/scripts/registration.rst

 If any one of those KVPs were to change, the script would wake up.

-.. note:: You can listen to every single KVP system wide by using \* instead of a text value.
+.. note:: You can listen to every single KVP using the wild card: listens_to == ['\*']

 Schedule
 ========

-An extremely useful alternative to listens_to is `schedule[]`.
-You can define when the script wakes up and acts.
+An extremely useful alternative to listens_to is :doc:`../library/schedule`.
+You can define when the script wakes up and acts rather than what it listens to.
 This is useful in a monitoring situation.
 For example, every night you want to make sure doors are shut, or nothing is overdue.
-It's an alighnment tool.
-See   :doc:`../library/schedule`